petermr/pygetpapers/README.md

 To contribute, make a pull request.
 Contributions should include tests for any new features/bug fixes and follow best practices including PEP8, etc.

-# 10. Feature Requests
+# 11. Feature Requests

 To request features, please put them in issues

-# 11. Legal Implications
+# 12. Legal Implications

-## 11.1. pygetpapers users should be careful to understand the law as it applies to their content mining, as they assume full responsibility for their actions when using the software.
+If you use`pygetpapers`, you should be careful to understand the law as it applies to their content mining, as they assume full responsibility for their actions when using the software.

-## 11.2.
+## 12.1.
 Countries with copyright exceptions for content mining:

 - UK
 - Japan

-## 11.3.
+## 12.2.
 Countries with proposed copyright exceptions:

 - Ireland
 - EU countries

-## 11.4.
+## 12.3.
 Countries with permissive interpretations of 'fair use' that might allow content mining:

 - Israel
 - USA
 - Canada

-## 11.5.
+## 12.4.
 General summaries and guides:

 - _"The legal framework of text and data mining (TDM)"_, carried out for the European Commission in March 2014 ([PDF](http://ec.europa.eu/internal_market/copyright/docs/studies/1403_study2_en.pdf))
 - _"Standardisation in the area of innovation and technological development, notably in the field of Text and Data Mining"_, carried out for the European Commission in 2014 ([PDF](http://ec.europa.eu/research/innovation-union/pdf/TDM-report_from_the_expert_group-042014.pdf))